transcriptionpro/wuc-new/_posts/2015-09-08-adam-back-bitcoin-core-developers.md

 <img src="/images/adam-back.png" alt="Dr. Adam Back" align="right">
 <p><a href="/dr-adam-back/">Dr. Adam Back</a> has been involved in serious cryptography deployments for decades.
 In this interview he discusses who the top Bitcoin developers are and why.
+<p><a href="https://twitter.com/TuurDemeester/status/843632475700170753">Tuur Demester</a> found an <a href="#openssl">interesting part in this interview</a> where Dr. Back discussed how <a href="/pieter-wuille/">Dr. Wuille</a> and <a href="/gregory-maxwell-bitcoin-expert/">Greg Maxwell</a> found a in OpenSSL, which is used by about 35% of all Internet websites, which they then helped fix.
+Thus, making the Internet more secure.
 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/Zz8Q7XUd2QM" frameborder="0" allowfullscreen></iframe></center>
 <p><b>TRANSCRIPT</b> (<a href="http://www.satoshisdeposition.com/podcast/BTCK-166-2015-09-08.mp3">download mp3</a>)
 <p><strong>Trace Mayer:</strong>  Welcome back to the Bitcoin Knowledge Podcast.
 In episode two of a week with Adam Back.
 We're going to be talking about some of the other people who have been instrumental in making bitcoin a success.
 As he talked about in episode one, you know, he built on top of a lot of other people's work.
 And isn't that really how it happens in our science and technical fields?